PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    Now the command should succeed.

-   Note: If it fails, restart Windows PowerShell to make sure you don't have a previously loaded verion of the assembly in the session and repeat step 4.
+   Note: If it fails, restart Windows PowerShell to make sure you don't have a previously loaded version of the assembly in the session and repeat step 4.

 If you use additional libraries there may be more work involved.
 This approach has